 Your immune system has the ability to distinguish between its own cells and the foreign bodies that enter your system.

-When this happens, it generates an immune response to fight foreign bodies like viruses, or bacterias and kill them.
+When this happens, it generates an immune response to fight foreign bodies like a virus, or bacterial infection, fungal infection, and kill them.

 Moreover, depending on the substance or an allergen causing a skin allergy, your body might show different responses.

 For instance, when you eat peanuts, and you are allergic to them, you might observe inflammation in parts of your body.

 Allergens are molecules in the environment that can cause Skin Allergy.

 They are present in the form of pollen, food, mold, insect venom, or dust mites.